-Derbyshire-based Julia is a writer, author and speaker on medieval / Tudor/Stuart History.
+Derbyshire-based Julia Hickey is a writer, author and speaker on medieval, Tudor and Stuart History.
 Her talks include “Henry VIII’s Mistresses & Bastards”,” The Dissolution of the Monasteries” & “Anglo-Saxon Queens”.

-Andrew is a military historian whose books “A Group Photograph” and “I Shall Not Be Away Long”, both on WW1, have both been widely praised.
+Andrew Tatham is a military historian whose books “A Group Photograph” and “I Shall Not Be Away Long”, both on WW1, have both been widely praised, by Melvyn Bragg and William Boyd, amongst others.
 Originally from Surrey, he now lives in Norfolk.

 Helen Frisby has a PhD on Victorian funeral customs, and is an expert on the history and folklore of death, dying & funerals.
 She lives in Bristol.
 We look forward to her giving us a talk on “Victorian Ways of Death” in 2022.

 Charles O’Brien is the Series Editor for Pevsner Architectural Guides at Yale University Press and has was a Commissioner for Historic England.
 He can offer many talks on Pevsner and other architecture-based subjects.

 Ian Ronayne lives on Jersey and specialises on the military history of the Channel Isles.
 His talks include “Jersey’s Occupation”, “Jersey’s First World War”, “Jersey’s fortifications” and “The Jersey Contingent in the Irish Rifles”

 Essex based Mark Lewis is an ex-university lecturer, author, artist and designer-silversmith.
 He offers talks on lighthouses, Art Deco / Noveau, and “Smuggling Days and Smuggling Ways” which he will give us in 2022.